 - The condom has manufacturing defects.
 This is very rare.

-- Semen spills from the condom during removal.
+- Semen spills from the condom during removal.5

-Everyone can learn to use female condoms safely and easily.
-As it happens, almost any woman who can use a tampon can use an FC.
-With a bit of practice, females can learn to insert condoms very easily.
-Instructions for inserting the FC2 female condom are listed below.
+Anyone can learn to use internal condoms safely and easily.
+It is very likely that almost any person who can use a tampon can use an internal condom.
+With a bit of practice, one can learn to insert internal condoms with relative ease.
+Instructions for inserting the FC2 internal condom are listed below:

 - Remove tampons before inserting the condom.

 - Open the condom wrapper very carefully by tearing the notch at the top right corner.
-Do not use scissors or a knife in case of for risk of accidental puncture.
+Do not use scissors, a knife, or teeth to prevent risk of an accidental puncture.

-- Chooses a comfortable position for insertion.
+- Choose a comfortable position for insertion.
 You may want to squat, raise one leg, sit on a chair or stool, or lie down.